-Pre-inspection procedures and documents
+6. Pre-inspection procedures and documents

-Once the date of Inspection has been confirmed we will email a request for pre-information.
-The following documents will be sent, and any "forms" will need to be completed and returned with supporting evidence documents:
+Once the date of inspection has been confirmed, the GDC will email a request for preinformation.
+The following documents will be sent, and any forms will need to be completed and returned with supporting evidence: